|

 Chain mapping is a three step process:

-* Group chemically identical chains in *target* using pairwise
+* Group chemically identical chains in *target* into so called chem

-alignments that are either computed with Needleman-Wunsch (NW) or
+1) using pairwise alignments that are either computed with

-In case of NW, *pep_subst_mat*, *pep_gap_open* and *pep_gap_ext*
+(*resnum_alignments* flag).
+In case of NW, *pep_subst_mat*, *pep_gap_open*

-and their nucleotide equivalents are relevant.
-Two chains are
+and *pep_gap_ext* and their nucleotide equivalents are relevant.
+Two

 * Map chains in an input model to these groups.
 Parameters for generating